 By looking at preliminary data from some of the women, the team found that the tool was good at predicting the chances of a woman giving birth either before 30 weeks of pregnancy or within a week of testing.
 The team have now used these results to update the QUIPP app, a smartphone app that has been developed to help doctors decide who is at risk of premature birth.

 In addition to this work, our researchers have conducted interviews with 19 of the women included in the PETRA study in order to find out more about their experiences.
 Our researchers wanted to know how these women felt about their initial assessment as well as their treatment by healthcare professionals.
 Common themes that emerged included an uncertainty about their situation and conflicting information and emotions.
 The women also said that their care and interaction with healthcare professionals both helped and hindered their ability to cope with this stressful experience.

 What difference will this project make?

 The findings from this study will help us predict whether or not someone with symptoms of preterm labour is likely to give birth soon.
-The research also highlighted the experiences of women in this situation, and point to ways that healthcare teams can improve the care and support they give to women.
-Ultimately this will ensure that women with symptoms of preterm labour get the treatment and support they need.
+The research also explored the experiences of women in this situation and has highlighted ways in which healthcare teams can improve the care and support they provide.
+Ultimately, this will ensure that women with symptoms of preterm labour get the treatment and support they need.

 Get our research updates